tnballo/high-assurance-rust/src/chp2/dynamic_assurance_2.md

 {{#include ../../code_snippets/chp2/crypto_tool/rc4/src/lib.rs:Rc4}}
 ```

-* The first 2 lines are *macros*: statements that generate additional code.
-In this case, they communicate with the compiler to configure our project.
-Writing macros is an advanced topic, but you can leverage existing macros even as a beginner[^BeginMacro].
+* The first 2 lines are *attributes*: they communicate with the compiler to configure our project.

-* `#![cfg_attr(not(test), no_std)]` is a conditional attribute macro.
-It applies to the whole crate and informs the compiler that, unless doing a `test` build, our library makes no assumptions about the system it's going to run on. `no_std` roughly translates to "don't depend on a standard library or runtime support being available".
+* `#![cfg_attr(not(test), no_std)]` is a conditional attribute.
+It applies to the whole crate and informs the compiler that, unless doing a `test` build, our library makes no assumptions about the system it's going to run on.

+    * `no_std` roughly translates to "don't depend on a standard library or runtime support being available".
 Although this restricts us to a set of core Rust features, it makes our code portable for embedded use cases: firmware, bootloaders, kernels, etc. We'll discuss `#![no_std]` more thoroughly in Chapter 4.

-* `#![forbid(unsafe_code)]` is an unconditional attribute macro.
+* `#![forbid(unsafe_code)]` is an unconditional attribute.
 It again applies to the entire crate, telling the compiler to *ensure* the library has no `unsafe` code blocks.
 This allows our code to maximize Rust's memory safety guarantees, even if we refactor it or add new features later.

-We'll discuss `unsafe` throughout the book, but won't use this keyword in our main project.
+    * We'll discuss `unsafe` throughout the book, but won't use this keyword in our main project.

-* `#[derive(Debug)]` is a derive macro for something called a *trait* (definition of shared behavior, explained in Chapter 3).
-Notice how it's sitting right on top of the `Rc4` structure?
-It only applies to this structure, telling the compiler how to pretty print it's contents to a console[^TraitDebug].
+* `#[derive(Debug)]` is a *derive macro* for something called a *trait* (definition of shared behavior, explained in Chapter 3).
+Macros generate additional code.
+Writing macros is an advanced topic, but you can leverage existing macros even as a beginner[^BeginMacro].

+    * Notice how `#[derive(Debug)]` sits atop the `Rc4` structure?
+It only applies to this structure, telling the compiler how to pretty print its contents to a console[^TraitDebug].
 Using this macro makes our stream cipher convenient to visually debug in test builds.

 * The `Rc4` structure is the most important part of the above code.
 Though not an *object* in the traditional sense[^Obj], our structure encapsulates private data and we're going to define methods that operate on that data next. `Rc4`'s three fields are: